JS Heatmaps Performance Comparison

 Green = Good.
 Yellow = satisfactory.
 Red = struggling

-When visualizing 500 x 500 (250 million) data points, both versions of LightningChart and competitor D are the only libraries capable to render such a large dataset.
+When visualizing 500 x 500 (250 million) data points, both versions of LightningChart and competitor D are the only libraries capable of rendering such a large dataset.
 Also when visualizing 250 million data points, we can see that the only library capable to continue handling side processes is LightningChart JS v.3.3 as it has the lowest CPU usage % of 23%.

-Finally, when pushing the test to the limits and visualizing 14,000 x 14,000 (196 million) data points, the only library capable to render such a large dataset is LightningChart JS v.3.3.
+Finally, when pushing the test to the limits and visualizing 14,000 x 14,000 (196 million) data points, the only library capable of rendering such a large dataset is LightningChart JS v.3.3.

 In these tests, the real-time data is streamed into the heatmap and displayed as fast as possible.
 1 column is added between every refresh.